OVECJOE/chiblogger/README.md

 ## Technologies
 ### Frontend
 - React
-- Context API
+- Context API (Hoping to switch to Redux in the nearest future)
-- CSS
+- CSS (Hoping to introduce Chakra UI very soon)
 - React Helmet (For SEO)
 ### Backend
 - Nodejs